Faculty Request for Library Instruction Guidelines

 - Educating students, faculty, and staff in the use of library and information resources and services, emphasizing the critical importance of information literacy knowledge and skills for success in today's information-rich world,

-- Partnering with The Undergraduate School, The Graduate School, and UMGC faculty worldwide to promote and embed information literacy within the curriculum, and
+- Partnering with the School of Arts and Sciences, the School of Business, the School of Cybersecurity and Information Technology, and UMGC faculty worldwide to promote and embed information literacy within the curriculum, and

 - Developing and managing extensive online library resources and user-centered services for UMGC students, faculty, and staff worldwide.

 Library instruction is one of the ways that the UMGC Library meets these goals.
 As a UMGC faculty member, you can arrange a visit by a librarian for face-to-face library instruction sessions in the MD/DC area and/or your online classroom (stateside/Asia/Europe).

 - A modeling of the research process including locating, evaluating, and properly citing resources.

 - Content tailored to the research needs of the class including an understanding of subject-relevant library resources and services.

 - Reinforcement of the learning via an active learning exercise.